Manage organizations & users

 Note

-In some cases, a user who belongs to one organization may have been granted the “organization admin” role on another organization.
-In this case, the admin user will show up in thewb org user list
+"organization admin" role on another organization.
+In this case, the admin user will show up in the wb org user list

-output for the second organization, but the STATE
+output for the second organization.

 Disable or archive a user

-If a user should no longer have access to Workbench, an organization admin may temporarily disable or permanently remove a user’s access.
+If a user should no longer have access to Verily Workbench, an organization admin may temporarily disable or permanently remove a user’s access.

-First, disable a user with the wb org user disable
+Disable a user with the wb org user disable

 command: